 What You Need to Know about Sleep Study Cost

-Typically, sleep studies cost between $150 – $500.
+Typically, lab sleep studies can cost $2000 plus.
+Not here at CPAPmyway.
+You can save as much as 90% off of the cost of a lab sleep study by going with our home sleep test.
 We’ll mail the test to you along with easy step-by-step instructions on how to do it.
 You just put the equipment on and go to sleep.
 It might not be the best sleep you’ve ever had, but it sure beats trying to fall asleep while you’re being watched through a glass window, lying on a strange bed, and hooked up to a bunch of electrodes.
 No pressure!
 Our way is totally painless and easy.

-The doctor will score your test, noting how many times you stopped breathing, make the diagnosis, and write a prescription for a CPAP machine, if you need one.
-Plus, you can even schedule a video conference with one of our customer support specialists to help you learn how to use it.
+The doctor will score your test, noting how many times you stopped breathing (AHI), make the diagnosis, and write a prescription for a CPAP machine, if you need one.
 You’ve got options – and we’ll help you understand them.

 Effective Sleep Apnea Treatment

 Your Sleep Apnea Equipment

-To start, you’ll need an entire CPAP kit which includes everything – your mask, the cushions, tubing, filters, and the machine.
+To start, you’ll need a CPAP Starter Bundle which includes everything – your mask, the cushions, tubing, filters, and the CPAP machine.
 Some of these components will last a long time – and others will need to be replaced frequently to maintain the integrity of your CPAP system.
-We’re here to provide an affordable, no-hassle way to get the replacement supplies you need to keep your CPAP machine working right for you.
+We are here to help with that as well with our Basic CPAP Supply Bundles.
+The Supply Bundles make replacing those supplies much easier and much cheaper.

 We believe you should have a choice about your CPAP supplies – and that you shouldn’t have to wade through an ocean of red tape or spend a fortune to get them.
 Order just what you need – when you need it.